carshen/carshen.github.io/_posts/2014-03-25-brief-explanation-tries.markdown

 for k words in the set whereas inserting into a trie takes O(L) and 2) the same goes for searching.

-Say we want to put {kimbap, kimberley, korean, apple, app, jello} into a trie.
+Say we want to put {kimbap, kimberley, apple, app, jello} into a trie.
 Our trie will look like this:

 ![Trie image](/assets/trie1.png)